vic-ma/howtodismantle.github.io/_posts/2024-08-06-I-O-Lets-Go-Unleashing-the-ICP-DAS-ET-2254-with-MQTT-and-Peakboard.md

   - name: ET2254TestBoard.pbmx
     url: /assets/2024-08-06/ET2254TestBoard.pbmx
 ---
 [ICP DAS](https://www.icpdas.com/) is a Taiwan-based company that sells industrial components for automation.
-In today's article, we will take a closer look at [ET-2254](https://www.icpdas.com/en/product/ET-2254), a 16 channel I/O module that provides digital input and output pins, and comes with a cool MQTT interface that makes it easy to create a stable connection to a Peakboard app.
+In today's article, we'll take a closer look at [ET-2254](https://www.icpdas.com/en/product/ET-2254), a 16-channel I/O module that provides digital input and output pins, and comes with a cool MQTT interface that makes it easy to create a stable connection to a Peakboard app.

-Most customers use the ET-2254 to connect simple sensors to Peakboard, like physical buttons or light barriers.
+Most customers use the ET-2254 to connect Peakboard to simple sensors, like physical buttons or light barriers.
 On the output side, we often see customers using it to operate traffic lights and do other binary stuff.

 Here's what the ET-2254 looks like: